Who is the best travel insurance company? We show you what to look for to compare travel insurance policies so you can make the right choice.

 You can obtain travel insurance, but if you want your medical condition to be covered, you'll need to pay; or

 you can obtain travel insurance but it will be mandatory to purchase coverage for your medical condition; or

 your medical condition won't be covered at all, but you can still purchase travel insurance.

 Please note, there's a possibility we might not be able to cover you at all, but we will tell you this during your medical assessment.

 Be sure to be aware of hidden costs that some insurers can add to your premium.
 Always find out whether the following will affect the price of your premium.

-Dependents under 21 years who travel with a parent or grandparent for 100% of the journey are covered at no additional cost on 1Cover single and family policies.
+Dependents under 19 years not working full time who travel with a parent or grandparent for 100% of the journey are covered at no additional cost on 1Cover single and family policies.

 The key things you should look out for when comparing policies are:

 The benefit limits below apply to medical claims for 1Cover comprehensive policies.
 These can be used as a benchmark when comparing the medical benefit limits of other policies.